HOURS:

 Shop the Museum Gift Store

-Find the perfect holiday gifts at the Textiles Museum Gift Shop!
+Come visit the Textiles Museum Gift Shop!
 Discover artisan-made accessories, unique home décor, vibrant scarves, handcrafted jewelry, and one-of-a-kind pieces inspired by textile traditions from around the world.
 Every purchase supports the museum’s exhibitions, programs, and artists.
-Shop local, shop meaningful—and make your holiday giving truly special.
+Shop local and shop meaningful!

 Get to Know the Director on Content Magazine